woodser/monero-ts/README.md

 ## Developer guide

-Please refer to [monero-javascript's developer guide](https://github.com/monero-ecosystem/monero-javascript#developer-guide) which mostly translates to this C++ library.
+Refer to [monero-javascript's developer guide](https://github.com/monero-ecosystem/monero-javascript#developer-guide) which mostly translates to this C++ library.

 ## See also